carlcidromero/carlcidromero/README.md

 # Carl (Cid) Romero

 **Hello, World!**
-Thank you for visiting my digital space on the internet.
+Thank you for visiting my digital space on the internet.<br>
-Feel free to explore to learn about me and information technology stuff.
+Feel free to explore to learn about me and information technology stuff.<br>
 If you are short on time or just want to know a bit about me, here is a TLDR:

 - Born in Los Angeles, CA, USA.